 Your pet may require life saving interventions only a health care professional can provide.
 If a vet tells you this product has no side effects or that it is 100% safe they are dangerously uninformed.
 Holistic veterinarians offer additional non-pharmaceutical treatments often unavailable at traditional clinics.

-The FDA just published a 'Dear Veterinarian' warning letter following its analysis of adverse events due to Librela.
+The FDA published a 'Dear Veterinarian' warning letter on Dec.
+17, 2024 following its analysis of adverse events due to Librela.

 FDA Letter - Dear Veterinarian – Adverse Events Due to Librela